From a translation booth in Las Vegas to a regulated-finance design system

 I leaned heavily on AI as a generation-and-iteration layer, while keeping every judgment call human.
 The division of labour that emerged, and still holds today:

-The same approach is demonstrated interactively in the AI Direction tab of this portfolio — it's not theory, it's how I actually work.
+The same approach is demonstrated interactively in the Operating Model case study — it's not theory, it's how I actually work.

 What the solo year taught me that the team years didn't